 Which is nothing like playing golf.
 When you’re out on the golf course we often have to navigate difficult lies, hit from the rough, have obstacles to avoid, and nerves.

-But when you’re playing golf solo you get to practice any type of shot you can imagine.
+But when you’re playing golf solo you get to practice any of the different types of shots you can imagine.
 This is a time to practice shots that you can’t hit on the range or short game area.
 Some good examples include:

 - Long greenside shots